What are Scleral Lenses?

 - Dry Eyes

 - Post-refractive surgery (i.e. LASIK, PRK)

-Whatever your case, we welcome you to call Dr. Michael Cook to discuss your needs and assess whether scleral lenses are a suitable and effective solution for your unique case.
+We welcome you to call Dr. Michael Cook to discuss your needs and assess whether scleral lenses are right for you.

 Learn More About Scleral Lenses